Not Before Time

 Reversible Execution

-Reversible execution creates computers that seem to run backwards, applying time shifting techniques with simulation/virtualisation.
-They address the problems of software unreliability and complexity, and I believe my excited comments from 2005 still stand: Reversibility is the biggest advance in debugging since source code debugging — Me, on the GDB developers list In 2026, reversibility still isn’t seen as an ubiquitous must-have for software development, but awareness is increasing.
-At the same time, the equally interesting topics of logical reversibility and thermodynamic reversibility have become very important.
-They are not really anything to do with reversible execution, they just sound similar.
-But if you’re interested in the problems AI datacentres present the world, this kind of reversibility looks highly relevant. ...
+Reversible execution creates computers that seem to run backwards, applying time shifting techniques with simulation/virtualisation to address software unreliability and complexity.
+I stand by my excited comments from way back in 2005: Reversibility is the biggest advance in debugging since source code debugging — Me, on the GDB developers list ↗ In 2026, reversibility still isn’t seen as an ubiquitous must-have for software development, but awareness is increasing. 💡 Confusingly similar names I also have an article on the totally different but similar-sounding topics of logical reversibility and thermodynamic reversibility .
+If you’re interested in the problems power-hungry AI datacentres present the world you might find it interesting.
+What is checkpoint-based reversible execution?
+Reversible execution is about giving the appearance of a program executing backwards in time.
+If you’ve not seen it before, it is just as strange and impressive as it sounds. ...